Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 How to Use Your Long-Tail Keywords

-Once you’ve identified long-tail keywords to target, the next step is to use them in your content.
+Once you’ve identified your target, the next step is to create content.

 Keep in mind these key points: